 Checking for Roof Damage

 With the beating that many houses took from Hurricane Sandy and the winter settling in, it is important to check for roof damage.
 Small leaks in the roof can create big problem, resulting in heavy water damage.
 If you are able to, it is important to check the roof of your home before the first snow falls.
-If you are unable to check your roof a water restoration specialist can examine your home for you, as well as to make sure there is no damage that will result in a leak.
+If you are unable to check your roof a water damage restoration specialist can examine your home for you, as well as to make sure there is no damage that will result in a leak.

 After Hurricane Sandy made it’s was through, many homes had visible damage from the storm.
 However, many homes had subtle damages done to their home’s that is harder to notice.
 If any tree branches or other material fell on the roof it is important to check for damage, but even if nothing fell on your home the storm can still have caused damage and revealed weaknesses in the structure of your roof.